braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/push_notifications.md

 channel: push
 ---

-# Push Notifications
+# Push notifications

 ## Android

-See [the Android integration instructions][11] for information on how to integrate push into your Xamarin Android app.
-Furthermore, you can look at the [sample application][12] to see how the namespaces change from java to c#.
+see [the android integration instructions][11] for information on how to integrate push into your xamarin android app. furthermore, you can look at the [sample application][12] to see how the namespaces change from java to c#.

 ## iOS

-See [the iOS integration instructions][1] for information about setting up your application with push and storing your credentials on our server.
+see [the ios integration instructions][1] for information about setting up your application with push and storing your credentials on our server.

-### Requesting Push Permissions
+### Requesting push permissions

 Set up push permissions by adding the following code to the ```FinishedLaunching``` section of your ```AppDelegate.cs```: